Construction Providers

 Currency protocols address three primary decay vectors:

-- License expiration — state licensing databases are the primary source for validation; listings are flagged when a license number returns an inactive or expired status from the issuing authority.
+- License expiration — state licensing databases are the primary source for validation; providers are flagged when a license number returns an inactive or expired status from the issuing authority.

 - Business closure or restructuring — entity status is cross-referenced against state Secretary of State business registries and where applicable, contractor bond and insurance filings.